 At work, it's what people CAN do that matters.
-That's the simple message behind the Campaign for Disability Employment (CDE), an ODEP-funded outreach effort to promote the hiring, retention, and advancement of people with disabilities.
+That's the simple message behind the Campaign for Disability Employment (CDE), an ODEP-funded outreach effort that showcases supportive, inclusive workplaces for all workers.

 The CDE is a collaborative of several leading disability and business organizations convened by ODEP to work together to address disability employment.
 The outcome of this collaboration is a national outreach initiative titled "What can YOU do?"
 Framed around messages developed collectively by the CDE's Members, this initiative challenges common misconceptions about disability employment and encourages employers and others to recognize the value and talent that people with disabilities add to America's workplaces and economy.